STRENGTH & CONDITIONING/FITNESS TEAM

 Along with being a certified personal trainer, Troy has certifications in Sports Strength, Sports Movement, TRX and BOSU.
+He was recently added to the Men’s Health Fitness Council.
 Troy’s ambition/objective is to train his clients weaknesses and further develop their strengths in order to help each of them reach their personal goals.

 Lynne is a Certified Personal Trainer Specialist and Lifestyle coach.
 Lynne’s passion for fitness, her commitment to her clients’ and relentless energy are the driving forces behind her success.
 Lynne is an avid outdoors person who enjoys spending time cycling, running, biking, and paddle-boarding.

 Exercise and good nutrition became a propriety for Lynne when she competed in the 2008 Ontario Physique Association show in Ottawa.
 Since then, Lynne became interested in educating, motivating and inspiring individuals to become healthier, lose weight, and gain self-confidence.